 ISO 14001 and EU Ecolabel certifications can differentiate hotels from their competitors, while European subsidy programs can support hotels in their sustainability efforts.

-With the number of sustainability-conscious travellers increasing, industry associations like HOTREC and Skal International play a crucial role in negotiations with government bodies and in promoting sustainable tourism.
+With the number of sustainability-conscious travellers increasing, industry associations like Skal International play a crucial role in negotiations with government bodies and in promoting sustainable tourism.